syncfusion-content/wpf-docs/wpf/PivotGrid/Pivot-Value-Chooser.md

 # Pivot Value Chooser

-**Pivot Value Chooser** is used to list all the PivotFields in the data source when the pivot grid is in RowPivotsOnly mode.
-This window enables users to select a PivotCalculation and add it to the PivotGrid, drag and drop the grid fields, and rearrange the calculation column in the PivotGrid control at run time.
+Pivot Value Chooser is used to list all the PivotFields available in the data source when the PivotGrid is in RowPivotsOnly mode.
+This window enables user to select a PivotCalculation and add it to the PivotGrid, drag and drop the PivotFields, and re-arrange the calculation column in the PivotGrid control at runtime.

-Properties

-* **ShowPivotValueChooser** - Hides or shows a computation value column chooser dialog that allows users to hide, show, or reorder the PivotCalculations in the PivotGrid.
+* **ShowPivotValueChooser** - Hides or shows a computation value column chooser dialog that allows users to hide, show, or re-order the PivotCalculations in the PivotGrid.
-* **PossiblePivotCalculations** - Gets or sets a collection of possible pivot calculations that may appear in the PivotGrid control and lists them in the PivotValueChooser.
+* **PossiblePivotCalculations** - Gets or sets a collection of possible PivotCalculations that may appear in the PivotGrid control and lists them in the PivotValueChooser.

-## Using the Pivot Value Chooser in PivotGrid

-###Pivot value chooser with possible calculation values
+##Pivot value chooser with possible calculation values

-**PossiblePivotCalculations** is a collection where users can define which fields should appear in the Pivot Value Chooser window.
-If it is not defined, then this collection will be automatically generated from the Item source of PivotGrid control.
+`PossiblePivotCalculations` is a collection where user can define which PivotFields should appear in the Pivot Value Chooser window.
+If it is not defined, then this collection will be automatically generated PivotFields from the ItemSource of PivotGrid control.

-After defining PivotGrid control in RowPivotsOnly mode, raise the Loaded event of PivotGrid.
-Inside the PivotGrid_Loaded() event, set the property **ShowPivotValueChooser** and define a observable collection of PivotComputationInfo to **PossiblePivotCalculations**.
+After defining PivotGrid control in RowPivotsOnly mode, raise the loaded event of PivotGrid.
+Inside the `PivotGrid_Loaded()` event, set the property `ShowPivotValueChooser` to true and define an observable collection of PivotComputationInfo to `PossiblePivotCalculations`.

 {% highlight C# %}